 The Food Services Department offers all of its meals at no charge to all students regardless of income levels; a policy change that reduces financial burden on families and helps ensure that all students receive nutritious meals every day.
 This practice further supports the Robla School Districts efforts to promote student achievement by ensuring students are not hungry at school while they are involved in the learning process.
 We served a total of 371,959 lunches and 186,591 breakfasts last year.
-We value our partnership with United Way who assists us in providing a supper meal after school to any resident within the District boundaries and under the age of 18.
-The meals are prepared and sent from the Davis Joint Unified School District.
+We valued our partnership with United Way who paved the way for us to provide a supper meal to our after school students.
+This year, the Robla School Food Service department provides a healthy meal prepared right in our kitchens.